thedaviddias/Mac-OS-Setup-Applications/README.md

 This is a complete list of all the applications I have on my personal and professional Mac (some apps are only on my personal computer).

+> 🎁 Some applications can be bought individually or you can [subscribe Setapp](https://go.setapp.com/invite/yaychk0m) for a 7-day free trial to test multiple applications and decide the one you want to use!

 ### Bare minimum

 This is the list of the most essentials apps I would install if I was limited in the number of apps to have.